rticommunity/rtiperftest/srcDoc/tutorials/dealing_with_largedata.rst

 .. image:: dealing_with_largedata/udp_throughput.png

 You will have noticed the parameter *-sendqueuesize*.
-It specifies the initial length for the queue that *ConnextDDS* will allocate for sending samples.
+It specifies the initial length for the queue that **Connext DDS** will allocate for sending samples.
 In other words, the send window size.

-By default, this value is 50 but since we are sending up to 50MB on this test, we would need to allocate space for 50 + 1 samples, which are about 2.5 GB, more than the amount of RAM available on these Raspberry Pi (just 1GB).
+By default, this value is 50 but since we are sending up to 50MB on this test, we would need to allocate space for 50 + 1 samples, which are about 2.5 GB, more than the total amount of RAM available on these Raspberry Pi (just 1GB).

 As can be seen, the throughput on FlatData is considerable higher than on regular data due to being able to avoid copying the sample for serialization